control-toolbox/OptimalControl.jl/docs/src/tutorial-init.md

 ```
 ## Default initial guess
 We first solve the problem without giving an initial guess.
+This will default to initialize all variables to 0.1.

 ```@example main
 # solve the optimal control problem without initial guess